-The first Visa rep recited the most recent purchases, which were legitimate, and did not include the items listed when I got a call from Visa this morning.
+The first bank rep recited the most recent purchases, which were legitimate, and did not include the items listed when I got a call from Visa this morning.

 So I called the second Visa number.
 This rep said, “We’re getting a lot of calls about early morning credit card scams!”
 There were no suspicious charges on this card either.

 Thankfully, I unwittingly did the right thing!
 I hung up on the scam call, and phoned my bank using the number on the back of the card.

 I did NOT become the next victim of a credit card scam.

 2021 update: I have received the same scam phone call several more times.
 These calls from the Visa Mastercard alert system seem to be more prevalent than ever.